DHTMLX/docs-richtext/docs/api/methods.md

 ```

 ### Getting custom statistics

-It is also possible to display custom statistics via the `customStats` configuration option for any other text items, e.g. the number of sentences:
+It is also possible to get custom statistics set via the `customStats` configuration option for any other text items, e.g. the number of sentences:

 ```js
 var richtext = new dhx.Richtext("rich", {